 Get rid of plastic sandwich bags

-Sustainable living can make an impact on the volume of plastic in our seas though.
+Considering our sustainable living can make an impact on the volume of plastic in our seas though.
 Another household item to switch out is plastic sandwich bags.

 Back away from the disposable batteries